ritaturk/xenko-docs/manual/getting-started/edit-assets.md

  	_Color picker and Palette_

- 4. Click the **Color picker** and select a red hue color or type the hexadecimal value.
+ 4. Click the **Color picker** and select a red hue color or enter the hexadecimal value.

 	After you set the color for the material, the color of the asset changes.